Now’s the Time to Deal with Holiday Debt – Here’s How

 Coupons are a great way to save money on groceries, household supplies, restaurants, entertainment, or just about anything else.
 To claim coupons, you can enroll in rewards programs at your favorite stores, pick up weekly ads while you’re out shopping, use social media, or check your receipts.
 You may also print out coupons or download their digital versions on websites such as:

 Extra credit: Be disciplined about using your savings to pay down your debt.
-Separate the money you save with couponing by putting it in a separate account which you only use to pay off debt.
+Separate the money you save with couponing by putting it in a separate account which you

 Don’t be afraid to ask for help